pluralsh/kubernetes-agent/doc/kubernetes_ci_access.md

 ## User experience goal

-The user can allow certain CI jobs to access Kubernetes clusters connected via GitLab Kubernetes Agent.
+The user can allow certain CI jobs to access Kubernetes clusters connected via the GitLab Agent.

-A single CI job can access multiple clusters, that is to access multiple Kubernetes Agents.
+A single CI job can access multiple clusters, that is to access multiple Agents.
 This is often required in production environments, where the production environment is composed of multiple clusters in different regions/availability zones.

 ## Proposal

-In the Kubernetes Agent's configuration file, managed as code in the configuration project, user specifies a list of projects and groups, CI jobs from which can access this particular agent.
+In the Agent's configuration file, managed as code in the configuration project, user specifies a list of projects and groups, CI jobs from which can access this particular agent.
 CI jobs of the configuration project itself can access all agents configured via this project (TODO security review).